 Best for: Account execs

-5 fantasy style challenges to fire up your team:
+5 fantasy-style competition ideas to fire up your team:

 Description: Go outbounding to named accounts!
 Create paired teams made up of an AE and SDR.
 Launch a 4-week fantasy competition with a set list of named accounts and work to get meetings booked.